 Organizational Tip Let’s Talk Pictures.
-In my quest to get my life together, my next thing to tackle is my pictures.
+The next thing to tackle is my pictures in my quest to get my life together.
 Good gravy, I have a billion photographs.
-My mother-in-law is HUGE into scrapbooking, so she has given me lots of books, pages, stickers in hopes that I would scrap all these pictures.
+My mother-in-law is HUGE into scrapbooking, so she has given me lots of books, pages, and stickers in hopes that I would scrap all these pictures.
 I have not had time.

 A Few Books Already Done

 In my defense, I do have a baby scrapbook for each of my children.
 Also, I have one large scrapbook for each of them as they have gotten older.
 I also have a baby scrapbook of Big Daddy that his mom made for him and one for me that I made.
 There is also a wedding and another random one.
 So I have done scrapbooks in the past.
 I’m just not in a season to do them regularly.

 One day, while cleaning out the masses of crap in my bedroom, I came across a drawer.
 The drawer has not seen the light of day in about ten years.
 There were MASSIVE amounts of old, loose photos just hanging out…not hurting anyone….just there.
 My OCD said, let’s pull out some of those scraping gifts from my sweet mother-in-law, and I will make them look fantastic.
 My other side feels like I have no time for this mess.
 Then, I shut the door and moved on.
 Neither side won.

 My logical brain sidestepped in and thought: “let’s kill two birds with one stone.”
 I pulled out those photos.
 Next, I began to separate them by the child.
 I put those separated piles into baggies and labeled them.
 Next, I pulled down my scrapping supplies, set up a card table, hollered for my two big girls, and let them at it.
 Was it as nice as I could have done?
 No, not really.